Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/bonus-content/_index.en.md

 If you’d like help revolutionizing your own presentations or preparing a particularly important talk, please contact Ideas on Stage via the form below.
 We’d love to hear from you.

-Finally, if you’d like to share this with your whole organization and change your company’s presentation culture, why not check out our [training courses](https://www.ideasonstage.com/presentations-training/the-business-presentation-revolution/) and [keynotes](https://www.ideasonstage.com/business-events/keynotes/)?
+Finally, if you’d like to share this with your whole organization and change your company’s presentation culture, why not check out our [training courses](https://www.ideasonstage.com/presentations-training/the-business-presentation-revolution/)?

 Revolutionizing your presentations is the smallest investment you can make for the greatest difference to your results, and your career.
 You won’t regret it.
 And your audiences will thank you.